ngaruko/covid-africa/README.md

 # Files in the Repository
-covid-africa.py.ipynb: Jupyter notebook containing the analysis of the project covid-africa.py.html: Jupyter notebook saved as HTML file covid-africa.py: Python file containing additional code for the analysis
+covid-africa.py.ipynb: Jupyter notebook containing the analysis of the project utils.py: Python file containing additional code for the analysis

-# Directory
+# Data Directory
+Data for project saved in `data` folder
 # Image Directory
+Images, plots and map saved in `images` folder

 # Analysis Results